About Wyndham Rewards Visa Signature Card

 Some purchases you make will earn you more points than others:

-- 5 points per dollar on purchases at Wyndham properties
+- 10 points per dollar or 1,000 points at Wyndham properties, whichever is greater

 - 1 point per dollar on everything else

-What makes this card unique is that you can use your points to book rooms in Wyndham hotels and several other types of properties.
+What makes this card’s rewards unique is that you can use your points to book rooms in Wyndham hotels and several other types of properties.
 The properties included under this umbrella are:

 - Club Wyndham condos